Updated Dec 2015

 Today most leaders, elders and groups shrink back from boldly declaring the true Gospel of Warning and Repentance, for a watered down wishy washy business model outreach designed to gain personal advantage by bringing in numbers, wealth and establishing personal popularity.

-No buying of land and building of expensive edifices in our work; only the fulfilling of God’s commission to build the spiritual temple and city.
+No buying of land and building of expensive edifices in the work of TheShiningLight; only the fulfilling of God’s commission to build the spiritual temple and city.

 Oh, if we would all only follow Nehemiah’s example and build the brethren into a fitting temple for our God and a fitting bride for our espoused Husband!
 Oh, if we would only all boldly proclaim the true Gospel of Warning and Repentance and the WAY INTO the kingdom of God.